Banque Cantonale Vaudoise - Asset Resilience Ratio

 Asset Resilience Ratio Trend (2014–2025)

 This chart shows how Banque Cantonale Vaudoise's Asset Resilience Ratio has changed over time.
-See shareholders equity of Banque Cantonale Vaudoise for net asset value and shareholders' equity analysis.
+See Banque Cantonale Vaudoise balance sheet independence to measure how much of total assets are equity-financed.

 Liquid Assets Composition Over Time